Sam4000133/taskflow-pro/README.md

 | Michael Chen | pm@taskflow.com | password123 | Admin |
 | David Kim | qa@taskflow.com | password123 | User |

+> **Note**: This is a demo environment.
+All data (users, tasks, comments) is automatically reset every 24 hours at midnight UTC.
+Feel free to test all features - your changes will be restored to the original demo data daily.

 ## Common Commands

 ### Backend